mapping-elections/site/_maps/meae.congressional.congress01.ct.county.md

 NNV does not contain any county- or town-level data to be mapped.
 Elections for Connecticut's five seats in the First Congress were held in a state-wide at-large election.
-Pierpont Edwards was elected, but he decline to serve and was replaced by Jeremiah Wadsworth in a [special election](http://elections.lib.tufts.edu/catalog/tufts:ct.special.congress.1790).
+Pierpont Edwards was elected, but he declined to serve and was replaced by Jeremiah Wadsworth in a [special election](http://elections.lib.tufts.edu/catalog/tufts:ct.special.congress.1790).

 <div class="results-table">